PowerLedger/powr/docs/src/cluster/stake-delegation-and-rewards.md

 - `commission` - The commission taken by this VoteState for any rewards claimed by staker's Stake accounts.
 This is the percentage ceiling of the reward.
 - Account::lamports - The accumulated lamports from the commission.
 These do not count as stakes.
 - `authorized_voter` - Only this identity is authorized to submit votes.
 This field can only modified by this identity.
-- `node_pubkey` - The Solana node that votes in this account.
+- `node_pubkey` - The Powerledger node that votes in this account.
 - `authorized_withdrawer` - the identity of the entity in charge of the lamports of this account, separate from the account's address and the authorized vote signer.

 ### VoteInstruction::Initialize\(VoteInit\)